-The interesting consequence of British Council collaboration with Kathmandu University, who were a key partner in the R2COP26 and In Our Hands delivery of the innovation programme and mentoring scheme, is the development of the new curriculum at Kathmandu University (KU).
+An interesting consequence of the British Council collaboration with Kathmandu University (KU), who were a key partner in the R2COP26 and In Our Hands delivery of the innovation programme and mentoring scheme, is the development of the new curriculum at KU.
 The model of education of KU is arguably a Western import, of a Bachelor and Masters programme of studio arts and design.
-The curriculum of the new four-year

-Bachelor of Craft and Design (BCDes) programme connects contemporary further education with this rich hinterland of traditions, skills and indigenous knowledge of Io-TEK.
+The curriculum of the new four-year Bachelor of Craft and Design (BCDes) programme connects contemporary further education with this rich hinterland of traditions, skills and indigenous knowledge of lo-TEK.
 "The urgency to offer BCDes was also realised since the contribution of the craft sector would play an immense role in the development of different communities to address climate change and sustainability issues.
 Hence the course is developed to align ethnic and indigenous craft practices with innovation, design, technology and green economy" (Sujan Chitrakar, Associate Professor, Department of Art and Design, Kathmandu University).

-"Furthermore, the course will emphasise the need to connect local craft practitioners' indigenous knowledge and intergenerational skills with the innovations and technological breakthroughs of designers and engineers."
-(Kathmandu University, course spec, Craft and Design)
+"Furthermore, the course will emphasise the need to connect local craft practitioners' indigenous knowledge and intergenerational skills with the innovations and technological breakthroughs of designers and engineers" (Kathmandu University, course spec, Craft and Design).

 It is arguably here that the impact of this more holistic approach, that is more inclusive and moves to a post-colonial space that acknowledges and values lo-TEK can be most felt.
 It is also an important move to offer opportunities to local talent to train and develop their skills locally and stop the current brain drain plaguing Nepal.
 Often activities are "shaped by civic habitus: the tacit collusion with socialised norms of power" (Pettit, 2016, p.89).
-Our human existence is intertwined with our environment; we live in and are 'citizens' of our environment.
-EC fosters positive, ecological behaviours involving and benefiting communities through individual and collective action(s).
-The power dynamics should navigate designing 'with', not 'for' so citizens can attain autonomy over environmental challenges that impact; their lives, health, the wellbeing of their families and subsequently the environment(s) they occupy.
-Training and retaining young minds with old skills is thus paramount in the deployment of lo-TEK.
+The power dynamics should navigate designing 'with' citizens to attain autonomy over environmental challenges that impact; their lives, health, the wellbeing of their families and subsequently the environment(s) they occupy.
+This was clarified in each of the cases methodologies and is an important core value.